Accessibility Percolation on Cartesian Power Graphs: Applications

 \subsection{Complete graph}

-The simplest application is to the complete graph on $\xall$ alleles, which leads to genotype spaces known as Hamming graphs.
+The simplest application is to the complete graph on $\xall = |\xG|$ alleles, as seen in the top-left of Fig.~\ref{Fig3}, which leads to genotype spaces known as Hamming graphs.
 By symmetry, in this case there are only two choices for the initial and final allele on a locus, either $\xa = \xb$ or $\xa \neq \xb$.
-Therefore the setup can be fully described by just the relative distance $\delta$, which is then also the relative Hamming distance.
-As shown in \cite{Martinsson2018}, the problem is always of regular type for the complete graph.
+Therefore the accessibility setup can be fully determined by just the relative distance $\delta$, which is then also the relative Hamming distance.
+As shown in \cite{Martinsson2018}, this accessibility setup is (for converging $\delta > 0$) always of regular type for the complete graph.
 One obtains

 where $\bar\delta = 1-\delta$.
-In the biallelic case $\xall = 2$ the condition $\xGamL{\xaL}{\xbL}{\xbetb} = 0$ reduces to the relation $\sinh(\xbetb)^\delta \cosh(\xbetb)^{\bar{\delta}} = 1$ which was first conjectured in \cite{Berestycki2016} and proved in \cite{Martinsson2015,Li2018}.
+In the biallelic case $\xall = 2$ the condition $\xGamL{\xaL}{\xbL}{\xbetb} = 0$ reduces to the relation $\sinh(\xbetb)^\delta \cosh(\xbetb)^{\bar{\delta}} = 1$ which was first conjectured in \cite{Berestycki2016} and proved in \cite{Li2018,Martinsson2015}.
 At full distance $\delta = 1$ without any variation of $\delta$ with $\xL$, $\xbetb=\xbets$ and